Code-Institute-Submissions/EliteFitness/TESTING.md

 * Three pieces of information available.
 * Verify icons next to headings are hidden on screen readers using aria-hidden="true".
 * Verify icons used for social media links are hidden on screen readers using aria-hidden="true" and instead show text using a span.
-* Change screen size to see the footer is repsonsive and the layout of information changes on mobiles.
+* Change screen size to see the footer is responsive and the layout of information changes on mobiles.

 ### Home: